ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/00-introduction.md

 Using a reverse-sorted array:

-:   A slight improvement is to store elements in reverse sorted order, so the smallest element appears at the end of the array.
+:   A slight improvement is to store elements in _reverse sorted order_, so the smallest element appears at the end of the array.
     This allows deletion of the smallest element to be very efficient:

     * Insert: $O(n)$ (must still insert in correct position)